Q: What is the contact info for Webvision? email@example.com

 Q: What is Webvision?
 A: Webvision was one of the first, if not *the* first online textbook.
 It has since evolved into an interactive, dynamic blog hosted on WordPress that covers all things related to the bioscience of the visual system.

 Q: Can I use images and/or content from Webvision?
 What is the copyright?
 A: All copyright for chapters belongs to the individual authors who created them.
-However, for non-commercial, academic purposes, images and content from the chapters portion of Webvision may be used with a non-exclusive rights under a Attribution, Noncommercial, No Derivative Works Creative Commons license.
+However, for non-commercial, academic purposes, images and content from the chapters portion of Webvision may be used with a non-exclusive rights under a Attribution, Noncommercial 4.0 International (CC BY-NC) Creative Commons license.
 Cite Webvision, http://webvision.med.utah.edu/ as the source.
 Commercial applications need to obtain license permission from the administrator of Webvision and are generally declined unless the copyright owner can/wants to donate or license material.
 Use online should be accompanied by a link back to the original source of the material.
 All imagery or content associated with blog posts belong to the authors of said posts, except where otherwise noted.

 Q: What is the history of Webvision?
 A: Helga Kolb started Webvision back in 1994 along with Trish Goede who did the first html hand coding and served as the first webmaster of Webvision when it went live in 1995.
 Two other authors, Ralph Nelson and Eduardo Fernandez helped manage early content and moved the concept forward by encouraging other authors to contribute chapters.
 Eduardo further helped by translating a Spanish version of Webvision that was tremendously useful to the community and was a valuable resource in Latin countries until Google’s Internet translation service took over most of the traffic.
 Helga Kolb has continued to curate chapters and solicit new material from authors and Bryan William Jones took over as webmaster in 2000, maintaining, editing and administrating Webvision ever since.

 Q: How are you hosting/running Webvision?
 A: Webvision started out life being hosted on an SGI Indigo2 workstation, then migrated to one of the original Bondi Blue iMacs running MacHTTP where it lived for years.
 With the advent of OS X, Webvision became much more stable and I stopped receiving emails notifying me that Webvision was down yet again.
 Webvision lived on that G3 iMac then migrated to a G4 Mac Mini generously provided by Robert Marc when a power surge killed the old G3 iMac and then to a G5 Power Mac provided by Bryan William Jones to better manage backups.
-On April 12th, 2011 Webvision moved to the new WordPress platform on a brand new Intel Mac Pro running OS X. Sawyer Pangborn helped tremendously with this transition by crafting the install and the database transition.
+On April 12th, 2011 Webvision moved to the new WordPress platform on a brand new Intel Mac Pro running OS X purchased with funds from Bryan Jones’ RPB Career Development Award.
+As of May 31st, 2018, Webvision is now being hosted on a Synology server, purchased through funds provided by the Moran Eye Center.

 About the Authors: